Social protection statistics - pension expenditure and pension beneficiaries

 The majority of pension beneficiaries are receiving old age pensions

-Fewer than three quarters (74.3 %) of pension beneficiaries are in receipt of old age pension benefits that start being paid when the legal or standard retirement age is reached.
+Over three quarters (76.7 %) of pension beneficiaries are in receipt of old age pension benefits that start being paid when the legal or standard retirement age is reached.
 The extent to which pension beneficiaries generally are concentrated in the older part of the population varies, however, between countries, depending on a number of factors, including: the relative importance and characteristics of other types of pension benefits (e.g. survivors pensions, disability pensions and pensions for those taking early retirement on health grounds); the legal retirement age (which may be different for men and women and is tending to increase in some countries); the extent to which pensions may be paid before the normal retirement age (e.g. for workers in sectors with difficult working conditions); and the relative numbers of non-resident pension beneficiaries who are, by definition, excluded from the population (although this is expected to have a relatively small impact in most countries).

 This variation can be illustrated by comparing the number of people receiving at least one form of pension with the population aged 65 or over — age 65 being used as a proxy for the retirement age, although this of course varies between countries (Figure 1).
-In Luxembourg, Poland, Slovenia and Slovakia, the number of people receiving at least one form of pension is at least 80 % higher than the number of people aged 65 or over who are resident in the country.
-At the other end of the scale, the number of pension beneficiaries is only 12 % higher than the population aged 65 or over in Spain and 16 % higher in Cyprus.
+In Luxembourg, Poland (2012 data) and Slovakia, the number of people receiving at least one form of pension is at least 80 % higher than the number of people aged 65 or over who are resident in the country.
+At the other end of the scale, the number of pension beneficiaries is only 12 % higher than the population aged 65 or over in Spain and 14 % higher in Cyprus.
 This variation between countries highlights the differences in the scope of pension benefits and demonstrates why it is not possible to compare or make inferences about particular social benefits using aggregate data.

 Comparing the proportion of the population aged 65 or over with that receiving an old age pension (excluding anticipated and partial pensions) generally results in smaller differences (Figure 1).
 The variation seen reflects the extent to which the legal or standard retirement age diverges from the assumed age of 65, the relative number of non-resident recipients of old age pensions and the proportion of the population continuing to work beyond the legal or standard retirement age.